Lumorail brings a new look to a new home

 With the ever increasing value of homes on the Mornington Peninsula, it makes sense to add items that bring a high end feel to any project.
 With this new home at Safety Beach, Lumorail were invited to supply glass balustrading to the staircase.
 Even with the walls of the upper level coming part way down the stairs, the open look was retained with the use of stand-off patch fittings and glass.

-Once the client was aware of the vast Lumorail range, the Classic Slimline became the product of choice.
+Once the client was aware of the vast Lumorail range, the Forrest Handrail became the product of choice.
 With a continuous rail to one side, and to the other side a handrail that finishes under the ceiling line.